 All inclusive of the above:

-USD $3900 (SOLD OUT) (This rate is for your own bed in a shared triple room with ensuite bathroom. )
+USD $3900 (This rate is for your own bed in a shared triple room with ensuite bathroom. )

 USD $4400 (SOLD OUT) (This rate is for your own bed in a shared double room.
 Bathroom is shared between two bedrooms. )

-USD $4900 (1 REMAINING SPOT) (This rate is for your own bed in a shared double room, with a private en-suite bathroom.)
+USD $4900 (SOLD OUT) (This rate is for your own bed in a shared double room, with a private en-suite bathroom.)

 Become aBook Now